-Each Tax-Exempt User shall submit a User Charge Annual Certified Statement, designated as an RD-925 Statement, to the District, as provided herein, on forms supplied by the District, certifying the quantities and concentrations of its sewage, industrial wastes, and other wastes discharged into the sewers and sewage works of the District or into any sewer connected therewith.
+Each Tax-Exempt User shall submit a User Charge Annual Certified Statement (RD-925 Statement) to the District, on forms supplied by the District, certifying the quantities and concentrations of its Sewage, Industrial Wastes, and Other Wastes discharged into the sewers and sewage works of the District or into any sewer connected therewith.
 The quantity of flow and the concentrations reported on the RD-925 Statement shall be for a reporting period of operation during a calendar year and such reports shall be certified by the User and filed with the District on or before February 20 of the following year.

 Copies of pertinent corroborative documents, including laboratory reports, water bills, meter readings from municipal and privately owned water meters, direct discharge meter readings, calibration documentation, real estate tax bills, water loss determinations, and other documentation requested by the District in writing shall be submitted with the RD-925 Statement.
 A separate RD-925 Statement must be filed for each Facility, business establishment, or industrial plant.
-The total quantities and concentrations of sewage, industrial wastes, and other wastes to be measured and certified by the User shall be:
+The total quantities and concentrations of Sewage, Industrial Wastes, and Other Wastes to be measured and certified by the User shall be:

-- (1) Liquid in gallons (gal) - (2) 5-day BOD in milligrams per liter (mg/L) and in pounds - (3) SS in milligrams per liter (mg/L) and in pounds - g.
+- (1) Flow in gallons (gal) - (2) 5-day BOD in milligrams per liter (mg/L) and in pounds - (3) SS in milligrams per liter (mg/L) and in pounds - g.
 Large Commercial-Industrial Users

-Each Large Commercial-Industrial User shall submit an RD-925 Statement to the District, as provided herein, on forms supplied by the District, certifying the quantities and concentrations of its sewage, industrial wastes, and other wastes discharged into the sewers and sewage works of the District or into any sewer connected therewith.
-The quantity of flow and the concentrations reported on the RD-925 Statements shall be for a reporting period of operation during a calendar year, and such reports shall be certified by the User and filed with the District on or before February 20 of the following Copies of pertinent corroborative documents. vear. including laboratory reports, water bills, meter readings from municipal and privately owned water meters, direct discharge meter readings, calibration documentation, real estate tax bills, water loss determinations, and other documentation requested by the District in writing, shall be submitted with the RD-925 Statement.
+Each Large Commercial-Industrial User shall submit an RD-925 Statement to the District, on forms supplied by the District, certifying the quantities and concentrations of its sewage, industrial wastes, and other wastes discharged into the sewers and sewage works of the District or into any sewer connected therewith.
+The quantity of flow and the concentrations reported on the RD-925 Statements shall be for a reporting period of operation during a calendar year, and such reports shall be certified by the User and filed with the District on or before February 20 of the following year.
+Copies of pertinent corroborative documents, including laboratory reports, water bills, meter readings from municipal and privately owned water meters, direct discharge meter readings, calibration documentation, real estate tax bills, water loss determinations, and other documentation requested by the District in writing, shall be submitted with the RD-925 Statement.
 A separate RD-925 Statement must be filed for each Facility, business establishment, or industrial plant.
 The total quantities and concentrations of sewage, industrial wastes, and other wastes to be measured and certified by the User, shall be:

-- (1) Liquid in gallons (gal) - (2) 5-day BOD in milligrams per liter (mg/L) and in pounds - (3) SS in milligrams per liter (mg/L) and in pounds - h.
+- (1) Flow in gallons (gal) - (2) 5-day BOD in milligrams per liter (mg/L) and in pounds - (3) SS in milligrams per liter (mg/L) and in pounds - h.
 District Verification of User Reports i.
 User Self-Monitoring Reporting Requirements